vmware/differential-datalog/doc/tutorial/tutorial.md

 ### Relations are sets

-All DDlog relations are sets, i.e., a relation cannot contain multiple identical records.
+DDlog relations declared using `relation` keyword are sets, i.e., a relation cannot contain multiple identical records.
 Try adding an existing record to `Word1` and check that it only appears once.
+[Later](#multisets-and-streams), we will introduce relations that have multiset semantics.

 ### Incremental evaluation